jchristn/RestDb/README.md

 RestDb spawns a RESTful HTTP/HTTPS server that exposes a series of APIs allowing you to perform SELECT, INSERT, UPDATE, DELETE, and TRUNCATE against tables in Microsoft SQL Server, MySQL, and PostgreSQL.

-## New in v1.2.1
+## New in v1.2.5

-- Fix for multi-platform
+- Dependency update
+- Raw query API

 ## Important Notes